SysteM1922/projeto-tai-3/group_2/README.md

 ## Setup

 To run our project you need to download the dataset provided in `dataset_url.txt` and unzip the file into a new folder.

+The `install_reqs.sh` program must be run to install the necessary compressors.

 Then we highly recommend creating a python virtual environment and installing the requirements present in the `requirements.txt` file.

 ## Generate Freqs